Women's Classical Committee UK: Activities

 The first major event the WCC organised was 'Classics and Feminist Pedagogy: Practical Tips for Teaching', which took place at the University of Birmingham on 29 July 2016.

 The WCC has organised careers advice workshops for early- and mid-career academics, and an alternative careers in and around classics event.
 In September 2017 the WCC organised an event on bullying and harassment in classics hosted by the University of Roehampton.

 The WCC has organised a panel of papers at the 2017 Classical Association Conference at the University of Kent and the Classical Association Conference at the University of Leicester.
 It has sponsored two round table discussions on feminist pedagogy at the 2017 International Medieval Congress at the University of Leeds, and sponsored a double panel on empresses from Late Antiquity at the International Medieval Congress 2018.

+During the Covid-19 pandemic, the WCC launched a small grants scheme to support members who had experienced loss of income.
+This scheme is still active and now supports members in a wide variety of circumstances.

 Activism

 The WCC organises monthly remote Wikipedia editing sessions in order to continue to reverse the gender skew online and to mobilise change through digital tools as well as providing a positive example for others.
 Occasional group editing sessions are organised to bring people together to edit to improve the representation of women classicists on Wikipedia, often with training sessions delivered by trainers from the Wikimedia foundation.
 By June 2017, the WCC had added thirty-nine articles on female classicists to Wikipedia.
+In 2022, WCCWiki was recognised as Wikimedia UK Partnership of the Year.

 In 2018, the WCC wrote to the organisers of the 2019 Fédération internationale des associations d'études classiques and Classical Association joint conference, criticizing their discouragement of proposals for all-female as well as all-male panels (also known as 'manels').
 Their activism in this regard caused the organisers to revise their policy, stating that 'Following feedback and discussion we accept that we were wrong to initially discourage all women panels'.
 In recognition of their efforts towards gender fairness and inclusivity in the field of Classics, the organisation was invited to be a nominating body for the 2021 UK Research Excellence Framework assessment.